etisHere/elife/README.md

 - **Gui:** A Gui to change the emans life to your liking

 ## Running the Simulation
+Change line 81 if gnome-terminal is not installed or just install it.

 GTK(Install this on your os):
 `libgtk-3-dev`